-- 1. record the details of the allegations Compass, student chronicle; and - 2. inform relevant Year Level Co-ordinator and the designated officer for receiving reports.
+- 1. record the details of the allegations in Compass, student chronicle; and - 2. inform relevant Student Manager and the designated officer for receiving reports

-The together with the respective Student Engagement Leader (Junior or Senior school) is responsible for investigating allegations of bullying in a timely and sensitive manner.
-To appropriately investigate an allegation of bullying, the Year Level Co-ordinator together with the respective Student Engagement Leader may:
+The Student Manager is responsible for investigating allegations of bullying in a timely and sensitive manner.
+To appropriately investigate an allegation of bullying, the Student Manager may:

-- speak to the those involved in the allegations, including the target/s, the students allegedly engaging in bullying behaviour/s and any witnesses to the incidents - speak to the parents/carer(s) of the students involved - speak to the teachers of the students involved - take detailed notes of all discussions for future reference - obtain written statements from all or any of the above.
+- speak to the those involved in the allegations, including the target/s, the students allegedly engaging in bullying behaviour/s and any witnesses to the incidents - speak to the parents/carer(s) of the students involved - speak to the teachers of the students involved

+- take detailed notes of all discussions for future reference - obtain written statements from all or any of the above.